Martinez Tailor Shop: From Mexico to California

 Not only is The Beauty Base the only esthetics shop in the area, but there are several features that make this particular esthetics shop unique.
 Along with typical treatments like body/face waxing and facials, Beauty Base also offers Vajacials, which is a Brazilian wax followed by a soothing skin treatment for the area.
 Natalie shares that many clients have expressed their surprise and delight for this treatment, and that its one of the most popular services they offer.

 Additionally, services are very tailored to clients based on their specific needs.
 Since many clients tend to be unsure about which treatments would work best for them, The Beauty Base will, “formulate a [specific] treatment,” based on their hair and skin type.
 For instance, The Beauty Base offers various types of wax—some are better for coarse hair, and some are better for fine hair.
 By offering tailored sessions lasting 30 or 60 minutes, the The Beauty Base eliminates any potential uncertainty and gives clients the best treatment possible.
-Learn more about their services on their website
+Learn more about their services on their website.

 Esthetic shops tend to have more female clients, but don’t be shy, men!
 The Beauty Base is ready to welcome you with open arms for brow waxing, or any other service you’d like!